gchen0119/openimagechallenge/README.md

 > docker push gchen0119/python-openimage

+* Check out my Random Notes on how to push to GCP `Container Registry`.

 # Start Python in the container

 * Detach and run the image in the `python-openimage` container